remiberthoz/imagej-timebar/README.md

 - [x] The location can be modified (all four corners, or at the selection)
 - [x] Font and background color can be changed

 The frame interval information is extracted from the image's metadata (`Image > Properties... > Frame interval`).
-Units in this field can be one of `h/hr/hrs/hour/hours for hours`, `m/min/minute/minutes` for minutes, `s/sec/second/seconds` for seconds, `ms/milisecond/miliseconds` for miliseconds.
+Units in this field can be one of `h/hr/hrs/hour/hours` for hours, `m/min/minute/minutes` for minutes, `s/sec/second/seconds` for seconds, `ms/milisecond/miliseconds` for miliseconds.